 The corridor would eventually link into the wider West African network, where Lagos–Abidjan planning inches ahead.
 Nigeria’s highways are regional infrastructure whether or not they are planned that way.

 The third is precedent.
-How Nigeria awards, prices and audits its flagship roads will shape investor confidence in the whole infrastructure programme — which is precisely why this contract’s critics refuse to let the question drop.
+How Nigeria awards, prices and audits its flagship roads will shape investor confidence in the whole programme, which is why this contract’s critics refuse to let the question drop.

 What did Nigeria approve for the Sokoto-Badagry highway?

-The Federal Executive Council approved about 1.7 trillion naira — roughly 1.24 billion dollars — for a section of the superhighway in Kebbi State, awarding the work to Hitech Construction, part of Gilbert Chagoury’s group.
+The Federal Executive Council approved about 1.7 trillion naira — roughly 1.24 billion dollars — for a section of the superhighway in Kebbi State.
+The work went to Hitech Construction, part of Gilbert Chagoury’s group.

 How big is the Sokoto-Badagry project overall?

-The planned corridor runs more than 1,000 kilometres from Sokoto in the northwest to Badagry on the coast, crossing Sokoto, Kebbi, Niger, Kwara, Oyo, Ogun and Lagos states.
+The planned corridor runs more than 1,000 kilometres from Sokoto in the northwest to Badagry on the coast.
+It crosses Sokoto, Kebbi, Niger, Kwara, Oyo, Ogun and Lagos states.

 Why is the award controversial?

-Critics note that major Tinubu-era road contracts, including the Lagos-Calabar coastal highway, have flowed to Chagoury-linked Hitech without open competitive bidding, and they point to Chagoury’s 2000 Geneva conviction over funds linked to Sani Abacha.
+Critics note that major Tinubu-era road contracts, including the Lagos-Calabar coastal highway, have flowed to Chagoury-linked Hitech without open competitive bidding.
+They also point to Chagoury’s 2000 Geneva conviction over funds linked to Sani Abacha.

 What does the government say?